hasura/graphql-engine/rfcs/remote-schema-permissions.md

 1. For an object type, like "User", `fields` can be `*`
 2. Even the root level definition can take `*` like `allowed_scalars: *`

-## Role-based input field presets
+## Role-based argument presets

+The above API only illustrates schema masking.
+We need to incorporate argument presets as well to provide "filtered" results.
+The API described in this section is the final proposed API.

-Each field in GraphQL can take arguments as well (aka input fields).
-Input fields can only be of type (including List of these): Scalar, Enum, or Input Object.
-This set is also called Input Types.
+Each field in GraphQL can take arguments as well.
+Arguments must belong to input types i.e Scalar, Enum, or Input Object (or list of these).

-Role-based input field presets can basically inject values from session variables or static values during execution.
-The presetted input field should also get removed from the exposed role-based schema.
+Role-based argument presets can basically inject values from session variables or static values during execution.
+The presetted argument should also get removed from the exposed role-based schema.

 The proposed API: